meshtastic/meshtastic/docs/software/web/partitions.md

 Requires: [Python](https://www.python.org/) and [esptool.py](https://github.com/espressif/esptool)

 ### Visual Studio & PlatformIO
 There is also the method of using the Visual Studio IDE.
-This requires having Visual Studio and PlatformIO installed, along with having cloned the meshtastic-device code as per the [build instructions](https://github.com/meshtastic/Meshtastic-device/blob/master/docs/software/build-instructions.md)<!-- link to be changed once build page is completed -->.
+This requires having Visual Studio and PlatformIO installed, along with having cloned the meshtastic-device code as per the [build instructions](https://meshtastic.org/docs/software/other/build-instructions).
 After loading the project in Visual Studio, select the PlatformIO alien icon, then find the appropriate device, and then click the Erase Flash command.

 ![Erasing the flash using PlatformIO in Visual Studio Code](/img/platformio-erase.png)